BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    5. An xpub of the appropriate key derivation should be imported.
 1. [  ] Change the label for "Keystone 2" in Sparrow to be something meaningful like "GST Active Key"[^25].

+You need to add a few things related to your Apple account to your Storage:

+1. [  ] Record your iPhone PIN, your Apple account and password, and your Apple recovery code (if you have one) on a piece of waterproof paper.
+2. [  ] Store your Apple information at your Primary Storage.

 **Optional Resilience Improvement: Use MicroSD Cards for SSKR Backup.** The following optional[^32] procedure will increase the resilience of your recovery backup by sharding your active seed from Gordian Seed Tool and saving those SSKRs to MicroSDs[^33].

 1. [  ] Attach Your SD Card Reader for iPhone to Your iPhone